UK prime minister fights to save Brexit deal

-LONDON (AP) — British Prime Minister Theresa May is fighting to save her European Union divorce deal with the negotiations deadlocked a day before Parliament is scheduled to vote on the plan.
+LONDON (AP) — British Prime Minister Theresa May was battling Monday to stave off a new defeat for her European Union divorce deal, with talks deadlocked a day before Parliament is scheduled to vote on the plan.

-May promised lawmakers two weeks ago they would get a second vote on the deal by March 12, but hard-line Brexit supporters are warning she should postpone the vote rather than risk another crushing defeat.
+The House of Commons is due to vote Tuesday on whether to approve a deal it resoundingly rejected in January.
+There are few signs of any big shift in opinion.

-The House of Commons overwhelmingly rejected the deal in January, primarily because of concerns over arrangements for the Irish border.
-“Technical” talks aimed at securing concessions from the EU failed to secure a breakthrough over the weekend.
+Lawmakers’ opposition to the deal centers on of concerns over arrangements for the Irish border.
+May’s government has been seeking changes, but the EU refuses to reopen the 585-page agreement that it spent a year-and-a-half negotiating.

 Most Read Business Stories